gbv/coli-conc-server/README.md

 Work in progress.

 ## To-Dos
+- [ ] SETUP.md: Clarify that two terminals, one with sudo user and one with `cocoda`, are necessary
 - [ ] Add services
 - [ ] Add data import into jskos-server instances
 - [ ] Test Git cloning instructions